-How URL normalization works · Cloudflare Rules docs

 How URL normalization works

-Cloudflare URL normalization is similar to rfc3986, and modifies separators, encoded elements, and literal bytes in incoming URLs as follows:
+URL normalization modifies separators, encoded elements, and literal bytes in incoming URLs so that they conform to a consistent formatting standard.

+For example, consider a firewall rule that blocks requests whose URLs match

+www.example.com/hello.
+The rule would not block a request containing an encoded element —

 - The following unreserved characters are percent decoded: